 NOTE 1: The content of the ON-SNPN network selection information depends on UE implementation and can include SNPN network identifiers and/or GIN(s).

 The UE uses the ON-SNPN selection information for selection of ON-SNPN (see clause 5.30.2.10.2.5).

+The UE Configuration Data for UP Remote Provisioning is described in the clause 5.30.2.10.4.2.

 NOTE 2: It is assumed that the UE is not pre-configured with a S-NSSAI and DNN for the purpose of UE onboarding in the ON-SNPN.